1.0 Introduction

 .txt

-configuration file must be available in the same directory as the Venafi script file.Ensure that the back slashes must be doubled to avoid errors.
+configuration file must be available in the same directory as the Venafi script file.Ensure that the backslashes are doubled to avoid errors.

 { "Venafi": { "URL":"https://venafi-tpp.company.com", "VCertPath":"c:\\temp", "Policy":"\\VED\\Policy\\Certificates\\IIS" }, "IIS": { "KeySize":"2048", "DistinguishedName":" CN=example.com,O=Company,OU=TeamName,L=City,ST=State,C=US", "FriendlyName":"certname" } }